fareedfauzi/fareedfauzi.github.io/_cheatsheets/Threat-Attribution.md

 ## [2] Infrastructure and Network Indicators

-The list below can be the guideline to hunt or attribute malware/campaign based on C2/infrastructures:
+The list below can serve as a guideline for hunting or attributing malware and campaigns based on C2 infrastructure.

 ![](https://github.com/user-attachments/assets/4bd3c9f3-316b-4aef-903c-c3669a87809f)